Protein Powder Reviews

 BSN’s Syntha-6 Isolate is a whey protein powder that utilizes protein isolates to deliver pure protein and amino acids to the body.

 BSN has a great marketing and promotion team, so Syntha-6 has become one of the most popular protein powders on the market and is a staple for newcomers to the bodybuilding and muscle sculpting world.
 The continued success has also pushed the company into creating more flavors, recently upping it to six that get great taste reviews.
+Maybe we’re old-fashioned, but we like good ol’ chocolate.

 Beyond whey, Syntha-6 also focuses on adding in vitamins A and C to help reduce stress on muscle tissue and increase oxidation rates.
 The formula also adds in other vitamins and minerals to promote rejuvenation and digestive health.